marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/conjg.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: CONJG, DCONJG, complex conjugate

 .. _conjg:

-.. index:: CONJG

-.. index:: DCONJG

-.. index:: complex conjugate

 CONJG --- Complex conjugate function
 ************************************